cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 In addition, the Aggregators must ensure that they have all used the same joint randomness for the query-generation algorithm.
 The joint randomness is generated by a PRG seed.
-Each Aggregator derives an XOR secret share of this seed from its input share and the "blind" generated by the client.
-Thus, before running the query-generation algorithm, it must first gather the XOR secret shares derived by the other Aggregators.
+Each Aggregator derives a "part" of this seed from its input share and the "blind" generated by the client.
+The seed is derived by hashing together the parts, so before running the query-generation algorithm, it must first gather the parts derived by the other Aggregators.

-In order to avoid extra round of communication, the Client sends each Aggregator a "hint" equal to the XOR of the other Aggregators' shares of the joint randomness seed.
+In order to avoid extra round of communication, the Client sends each Aggregator a "hint" consisting of the other Aggregators' parts of the joint randomness seed.
 This leaves open the possibility that the Client cheated by, say, forcing the Aggregators to use joint randomness that biases the proof check procedure some way in its favor.
 To mitigate this, the Aggregators also check that they have all computed the same joint randomness seed before accepting their output shares.
-To do so, they exchange their XOR shares of the PRG seed along with their verifier shares.
+To do so, they exchange their parts of the joint randomness along with their verifier shares.

-> NOTE This optimization somewhat diverges from Section 6.2.3 of {{BBCGGI19}}.
-> Security analysis is needed.

 The algorithms required for preparation are defined as follows.
-These algorithms make use of encoding and decoding methods defined in {{prio3-helper-functions}}.
+These algorithms make use of methods defined in {{prio3-helper-functions}}.

 ~~~
 def prep_init(Prio3, verify_key, agg_id, _agg_param,